NETWAYS/ansible-collection-elasticstack/docs/role-elasticsearch.md

 Please note that setting `elasticsearch_bootstrap_pw` as variable will only take effect when initialising Elasticsearch.
 Changes after starting elasticsearch for the first time will not change the bootstrap password for the instance and will lead to breaking tests.

+The role can perform a rolling upgrade of an elasticsearch cluster.
+Nodes will be upgraded in inventory order.
+If you are using data tires, you're ansible inventory should be sorted acording to data tiers.
+Set `any_errors_fatal: true` in your playbook to abort if any errors occur during the upgrade.

 Role Variables
 --------------